microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/UWP.md

 ### UI Framework styling
-If you pass in a Xaml ResourceDictionary you can further customize the Xaml behavior.
+If you pass in a UWP ResourceDictionary you can further customize the UWP behavior.
 This allows you to define roll over behaviors, animations, rounded buttons, etc.  Here is a table of the style names that are used for each element.